es

 FLORA

-The Pego-Oliva marsh has an extensive swampy area in which there are successive parts of open water with islets of vegetation which constitute the main feeding and nesting zone for water fowl.
+The Pego-Oliva marshes has an extensive swampy area in which there are successive parts of open water with islets of vegetation which constitute the main feeding and nesting zone for water fowl.
 Wetlands are the home of flora and vegetation characterised by the presence of some extremely fragile and rare underwater plant life.
 Many of the plants are genuine relics and are at present in a regression process threatening their survival.
 The alteration that they undergo has led to measures being taken to ensure their conservation.
 The marshland flora is determined, both by the biogeographical and physical characteristics of the territory and by the ones that existed in the past.

 The vegetation is a result of the ecological conditions and human activity.
 Studying this allows one to learn the potential of the area and thus be able to implement appropriate territorial planning.
 The main flower asset of the nature reserve consists of the extensive meadows of submerged vegetation, known as macrophytes, which are the food for countless invertebrates, fish and the basic diet of coots and diving ducks.
 The most representative plant species of the Pego-Oliva marsh are: the reed, the giant reed, cattail, bulrush, yellow flag iris, white water lily, pondweed, duckweed, etc.